jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 ######################

 While you're exploring and digging around, how about we set up a military?
-You're going to need one, goblins are pesky bastards and likely to bother you more and more (if they haven't already).
+You're going to need one; goblins are pesky bastards and likely to bother you more and more (if they haven't already).
 Soldiers can be a bit fiddly to manipulate, but once you get the hang of it you'll find it second nature.